PSF : Introduction to R Package for Pattern Sequence Based Forecasting Algorithm: PSF package description

+This \code{psf()} function returns a S3 object of class \code{'psf'} which includes the 7 elements described below:

+\begin{description} \item[original\_series] Original time series stored to be used internally to build further plots. \item[train\_data] Adapted and normalized internal time series used to train the PSF model. \item[k] The number of clusters optimized and used to train the model. \item[w] The window size optimized and used to train the model. \item[cycle] Determined cycle for the input time series. \item[dmin] Minimum value of the input time series (used to denormalize internally in further predictions). \item[dmax] Maximum value of the input time series (used to denormalize internally in further predictions). \end{description}

-The \texttt{psf()} function initiates the conversion of any type of data format into \emph{data.table} which is an internal format for this function.
-Secondly, it is checked whether the input dataset is multiple of \texttt{cycle} parameter or not.
+The \code{psf()} function initiates the conversion of any type of data format into \emph{data.table} which is an internal format for this function (this conversion is carried out by the private function \code{convert\_datatype}).
+Secondly, it is checked whether the input dataset is multiple of \code{cycle} parameter or not.
 If not, it generates a warning to state that the dataset pattern is not suitable for further study.
-But if the dataset is multiple of the \texttt{cycle} value, the normalization of the dataset is carried out and subsequently reshaped according to the cycle of time series.
+But if the dataset is multiple of the \code{cycle} value, the normalization of the dataset is carried out and subsequently reshaped according to the cycle of time series.

-This reshaped dataset is then provided to \texttt{psf\_predict()} function with other parameters including cluster size (\texttt{k}), window size (\texttt{w}), \texttt{n.ahead} and \texttt{cycle}, as mentioned before.
-In reply to this, the \texttt{psf\_predict()} function returns a vector of future predicted values.
+This reshaped dataset is then provided to \code{psf\_predict()} function with other parameters including cluster size (\code{k}), window size (\code{w}), \code{n.ahead} and \code{cycle}, as mentioned before.
+In reply to this, the \code{psf\_predict()} function returns a vector of future predicted values.
 Since the input dataset had been previously normalized, it is required to denormalize the predicted values.
-This is the next step performed in the \texttt{psf()} function.
-Finally, this function returns a list of predicted values, together with the optimum values of number of clusters and window size obtained with \texttt{optimum\_k()} and \texttt{optimum\_w()} functions, respectively.
+This is carried out by the S3 method \code{predict.psf()}.
+This function returns a numeric vector with the denormalized predicted values.